dantegates/porter/docs/logging.rst

         'request_id', 'service_class', 'event')
     logger.setFormatter(formatter)

-which generates logs (pretty printed for this example only) such as
+which generates logs (pretty printed for this example only) such as:

 .. code-block:: json